Nobody-In-Particular/rectangle/README.md

 # Rectangle
 Utility SVG rectangle element API, geared towards user selection/dragging/resizing.

 There are two "levels" of API.
-At the higher level, the API allows the user to drag and resize a rectangle and select an area.
+At the higher level, the API allows the user to drag, resize and create rectangles.

 At the lower level, the API allows moving and resizing of the rectangle by reference to edges (`x0`/`y0`/`x1`/`y1`), with no requirement that `x0 <= x1` or `y0 <= y1`, thus allowing easy "flipping" of the rectangle, since SVG does not support negative width/height.